DSpace/RestContract/items.md

 A sample can be found at https://dspace7-entities.atmire.com/rest/#https://dspace7-entities.atmire.com/rest/api/core/items/5a3f7c7a-d3df-419c-b8a2-f00ede62c60a/relationships

 It embeds all relationships where either the left or the right item matches the given uuid

+### Main Thumbnail
+**/api/core/items/<:uuid>/thumbnail**

+It returns the bitstream which represents the main thumbnail of the item

+Status codes:
+* 200 OK - returning the thumbnail
+* 204 No Content - if there is no thumbnail for the specified item
+* 401 Unauthorized - if you are not authenticated and don't have permissions on the item or the thumbnail's metadata
+* 403 Forbidden - if you are not logged in with sufficient permissions
+* 404 Not found - if the item doesn't exist

 ### Get single version for item
 **GET /api/core/items/{:item-uuid}/version**